paulknewton/twitter-ml/docs/installation.rst

 * `Apache Spark <y>`_ - You will need spark installed/downloaded on your machine to run this.
 Note: when running on a Mac, I had to (downgrade) to Java v8 to get Spark to run (otherwise even the Spark examples fail).
 * `Apache Kafka <https://kafka.apache.org/>`_ - Our Twitter feed uses Apache Kafka to publish the stream of tweets.
 Download it and unpack the tarball.
+* The scipy toolkit is installed automatically below, but on Windows you need to make sure you have the Microsoft C++ libraries installed.
+Follow the instructions `here <https://www.microsoft.com/en-us/download/details.aspx?id=48145>`_.

 Stable release
 --------------